Woody4618/bar/README.md

 _For detailed Raspberry Pi setup, troubleshooting, and advanced configuration, see [`raspberry/README.md`](raspberry/README.md)._

-# To connect to respberry pi via USB-C port

-add `dtoverlay=dwc2` to config.txt

-and `... rootwait modules-load=dwc2,g_ether ...` to cmdline.txt

-reboot.

-On Raspberry pi zero you can just use the usb-c port.
-For raspberry pi 5 you need to use a ethernet to usbc port adapter.

-Use `ifconfig` to see the connection.

-If you pi is slow you may need more swap space.
+# Manual Raspberry pi setup

+If you do not want to use the Setup script in the Rasperry folder you can perform the steps manually.

+I recommend increasing swap space on the pi because the Js scripts are quite memory hungry.
+Especially when you also want to remote code on the raspbery.
 You can measure CPU and memory usage with:

 ```bash
 sudo apt install htop
 htop
 ```

-And i recommend to increase the swap size to at least 1024MB:
+I recommend to increase the swap size to at least 1024MB:

 ```bash
 sudo nano /etc/dphys-swapfile